emard/esp32ecp5/circuitpython/README.md

     IO33 TDI
     IO34 TDO

-To upload circuitpython hold BTN and plug in the board, board should enumerate serial port /dev/ttyACM0 on linux.
+To upload circuitpython hold BTN and plug in the board to PC USB.
+Serial port "/dev/ttyACM0" should appear on linux, other OS should get similar serial device with different name.
 Using the latest esptool.py v3.0-dev upload the latest circuitpython for
 [Adafruit CircuitPython Saola-1 WROVER board](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/espressif_saola_1_wrover/en_US/)